Pop royalty to sing for British queen's jubilee

 Victoria, who was queen from 1837 to 1901, is the only monarch in British history to have reigned for longer than Queen Elizabeth.

-The circular stage is the work of Mark Fisher, who has previously designed sets for rock bands of the calibre of Pink Floyd and the Rolling Stones.
+The circular stage is the work of Mark Fisher, who has previously designed sets for rock bands of the caliber of Pink Floyd and the Rolling Stones.

 A lucky 10,000 guests from across the United Kingdom, chosen at random through an online and postal ballot, will receive free tickets for the concert which they will enjoy from a circular arena built around the stage.